Reloaded-Project/Reloaded-III/docs/Loader/Platforms/Linux.md

 !!! note "Wine is covered under [Windows](./Windows.md)."

-!!! question "This Topic Needs Research"
+!!! question "This May be Improved"

-    This topic is a grey area for me; native Linux games are not often modded.<br/>
+    Native Linux games are not often modded.<br/>
-    Any feedback from an expert would be appreciated.
+    There may be some better methods to do the things here.

 !!! info